vaggelisbarb/RISCV-Microprocessor/README.md

 # Educational RISC-V Processor Implementation

 ## Overview
-This repository contains a model of a pipelined processor based on the **RISC-V architecture**, implemented in the hardware description language **VHDL**, with an emphasis on the simplicity of the final design.
+This repository presents a model of a pipelined processor based on the **RISC-V architecture**, implemented in the hardware description language **VHDL**.
+The design prioritizes simplicity while ensuring correctness through thorough testing with a variety of commands and sequences.
-To confirm the correct operation of the implemented model, a large number of individual commands and sequences of commands were executed.

 ## Technologies Used
+The following tools and technologies were employed in the development and testing of the processor:

 - **VHDL** – Hardware Description Language for digital design
 - **Intel Quartus** – FPGA design, simulation, and synthesis
 - **Sigasi Studio Eclipse Plugin** – Hardware design tool
 - **ModelSim** – Waveform analysis and debugging
 - **RARS** – RISC-V Assembler and Simulator

 ## Features
+The project offers the following key features:

 - **5-stage pipelined RISC-V processor**
-- **Support for RV32I instruction set**
+- **Support for the RV32I instruction set**
 - **Hazard detection and forwarding mechanisms**
 - **Memory interface for instruction and data access**
 - **Comprehensive testbench for functional validation**

+---

 ## Testing & Verification
-The processor has been thoroughly tested and verified through:
+The processor was extensively tested through:

-- **Unit testing** of key components (ALU, Register File, Control Unit)
+- **Unit testing** of key components such as the ALU, Register File, and Control Unit
 - **Simulation waveforms** to analyze instruction execution and pipeline behavior
-- **Execution of RISC-V assembly programs** to validate functional correctness
+- **Execution of RISC-V assembly programs** to ensure functional correctness

+---

 ## Screenshots

-### Complete RISC-V Model (RV32I):
+### Complete RISC-V Model (RV32I)
 ![riscv_processorCollapsed](https://github.com/user-attachments/assets/639215f8-6ce8-4b68-a552-2734b2b7a43d)

-### Waveform of the Final Model's Operation:
+### Waveform of the Final Model's Operation
 ![test2](https://github.com/user-attachments/assets/fcbdbaac-c437-4d6d-ac0b-569198e8c105)

 ---

 ## Repository Structure
+The project directory structure is organized as follows:
 ```
 /components           # VHDL files
 /modelsim_waveforms   # Waveform files